Financial-Times/origami/components/o-header/MIGRATION.md

 	</ul>
 </nav>
 ```
+We also renamed css class `o-header__drawer-menu-item--divide` from to `o-header__drawer-menu-list--divide` and now it applies on `ul` inside our `nav` tag instead of applying it on separate list items.

 ## Migrating from v9 to v10

 o-header v10 includes markup changes.
 Use demo markup to update your project.
 Changes to be aware of include: